bukka/php-todo/php-fpm.md

 ### UNIX and request handling

-- **Bug**: main - argv and argc should not be included in env vars
-  - https://bugs.php.net/bug.php?id=75712 - php-fpm's import_environment_variables impl should not copy $_ENV, $_SERVER
 - **Bug**: main - run config test just once in daemonised mode
   - https://github.com/php/php-src/issues/11086 - FPM: config test runs twice in daemonised mode
 - **Bug**: systemd - check strange output of the fpm process line in systemd (only some version of it)